NGxDTV/NG-Anti-CORS/README.md

 2. Click on the NG-Anti-CORS icon in the toolbar
 3. Enable the toggle for the current domain
 4. Optional: Check "Remember this setting for browser restart"
-5. Reload the page - CORS restrictions should now be bypassed!
+5. Reload the page - CORS requests are now allowed!

+> **Note:** When the extension is not enabled for a domain, it doesn't modify the browser's default CORS behavior at all.

 ## Adjusting Settings ⚙️